telekom-security/PEBA/README.md

 ***Note:***

-`pip install -r requirements.txt`  may fail for hashlib (known bug).
+`pip install -r requirements.txt`  may fail for *hashlib* (known bug).
 Use `easy_install hashlib` to resolve this issue.

-**Start Flask:**
+**Run Application:**

-    export FLASK_APP=wenbservice.py
+    gunicorn webservice:app -w 4 -b 127.0.0.1

-    flask run
+The webapplication runs on port 8000.
+It needs a [reverse proxy](http://flask.pocoo.org/docs/0.12/deploying/wsgi-standalone/#proxy-setups)  for SSL termination.

-The application can be tested using `./misc/test.sh` which will send the appropriate reuqest to retrieve data.
+The application can be tested using `./misc/test.sh` which will send the appropriate request to retrieve data.

 You need corresponding WSUser username & token to access the API.
 Replace them in `./misc/request.xml`